nomad-coe/greenX/docs/gx_ac.md

 ```fortran
 y_return =  evaluate_thiele_pade_at(params_thiele, x_query)
 ```
 `y_return` and `x_query` must be arrays of the same length.
-If the Padé model is not needed anymore, the parameters can be conviniently deallocated by:
+If the Padé model is not needed anymore, the parameters can be conveniently deallocated by:
 ```fortran
 call free_params(params_thiele)
 ```